Coulee Region Humane Society is available by appointment only. This includes Heart2Heart applicants.*

 All information is required.
 Only completed applications will be considered for funding.

-5. The applicant must have investigated other financial options and provide proof of financial need.
+The applicant must have investigated other financial options and provide proof of financial need.
 Evidence of financial need can be demonstrated by participation in programs such as SSI, unemployment, Wisconsin Works.

-7. The applicant must agree to allow us to include any, all or part of your story and a picture of your pet in our promotional materials.
+The applicant will be asked to provide us with a photo of his/her pet and must agree to allow us to include any, all or part of your story and a picture of your pet in our promotional materials.
 (We will not include your real name.)

 Heart2Heart does not cover the following:

-1. Reimbursement for already completed treatment or help with an outstanding bill.
+Reimbursement for already completed treatment or help with an outstanding bill.

-5. Routine dental cleaning.
+Routine dental cleaning.